What to Consider When Choosing Modular Homes

 Pro: More Affordable

-In construction of on-site homes, the longer the project takes, the more it will cost.
+In the construction of on-site homes, the longer the project takes, the more it will cost.
 Economic variables in wages, subcontractor requirements, and availability create a competitive market, thus creating cost variations.
 Not so with a modular home, since everything is done in-house.

 Pro: Greater Selection